Playing Maldoo

 Rule Menu:

 Number of points to start with.
 Default 36.
-If this is not 0, the board gives each player half of this number of points at random positions.
+If this is not 0,

 Add Red